This week I decided to try one of the newest Peloton programs. It’s called “Get Hooked: Peloton Boxing.”

 What are Peloton programs

 Peloton programs are organized sets of classes designed to introduce you to different elements of Peloton training.
-For example, there is a Peloton program called Beginner Strength and another called Beginner Yoga.
+For example, there is a Peloton program called Beginner Strength, which is all about strength training, and another called Beginner Yoga.

 In addition, it is under programs where you’ll find the Build Your Power Zones program.
 This is a great introduction to Power Zone training on the Peloton bike.